Skip links

 in Tags

-The American biochemist Kary Mullis of the Cetus Corporation invents PCR (Polymerase Chain Reaction), a technique, which will be widely used, to quickly make billions of copies of a specific small sample of DNA, thus allowing only small samples to be taken and then amplify
+American biochemist Kary Mullis of Cetus Corporation invents PCR (Polymerase Chain Reaction), a technique that will be widely used to rapidly make billions of copies of a specific small sample of DNA, allowing only small samples to be taken and then amplified, to allow DNA

 1983